-A special thank you to Lorna Dodd and Niall O’Brien.
+A very special thank you to Marie O’Neill.

-Visit the LAI website here and follow them on Twitter @LAIonline.
+You can visit the school website here and follow them on Twitter @UCD_iSchool.

 We are delighted to announce the schedule for the 4th annual SLIP Ireland Student Conference, which is happening next Saturday 23rd February!